Seth Meyers on Trump's Approval Ratings: 'Worse than Nixon's'

-Following the House Republicans' failure to repeal Barack Obama's health care law, President Donald Trump's approval ratings have a new low, something that Seth Meyers was happy to address during his Thursday night episode of Late Night.
+Following the House Republicans' failure to repeal Barack Obama's health care law, President Donald Trump's approval ratings have hit a new low, something that Seth Meyers was happy to address during his Thursday night episode of Late Night.

 Meyers pointed out during his "A Closer Look" segment that according to Gallop, Trump's approval rating had dipped to 35% on Tuesday.